alexeilebedev/openacr/README.md

 ### Representation & Manipulation

-We can represent any semantic concept as points in a multi-dimensional sparse space of tuples.
+We can represent any concept as a point in a multi-dimensional sparse space of tuples.
 Whenever we extend our representable universe with additional concepts, such as a physcial set of C++ files on disk, or a set of dev and production environments with some configuration, we include its relational description, or map, as a set of tables in our data set.